-Any House Member may ask the Rules Committee to allow amendments to the reconciliation package on the House floor.
+The Budget Committee markup of the reconciliation recommendations generally includes nonbinding motions offered by the minority to instruct the Committee Chair to ask the Rules Committee to make specific amendments in order on the floor.
+In addition, any House Member may ask the Rules Committee to allow amendments to the reconciliation package on the House floor.
 The Rules Committee historically has been receptive to amendments proposed by the Chair of the Budget Committee, which generally reflect leadership views.
-The Budget Committee markup of the reconciliation recommendations generally includes non-binding motions offered by the minority to instruct the Committee Chair to ask the Rules Committee to make specific amendments in order on the floor.
 In the past, the Rules Committee has made the Budget Committee Chair's amendment in order, sometimes incorporating it into the measure through a self-executing rule.

-Under the Congressional Budget Act, amendments that worsen the deficit relative to the underlying bill are not allowed on the House floor unless the rule for the bill waives the point of order.3 All amendments must also be germane to the underlying bill unless the rule waives the germaneness point of order.
+Under the Congressional Budget Act, there is a point of order against amendments that worsen the deficit relative to the underlying bill.
+[2] All amendments must also be germane to the underlying bill.